Acknowledgement of receipt and understanding of Gold Speech Policies

 – Repeatedly fails to make timely payment

-– Treats their therapist or any members of Gold Speech disrespectfully
+– Treats their therapist or any members of our team disrespectfully

-Our style at Gold Speech is very open and conducive to meeting the needs of the client and family.
-Dawn and her team members and have done classroom observations, consults with psychologists and teachers, and co-treatments with behaviorists and occupational therapists.
-Clients can arrange to use the speech session as a consultation with their therapist to discuss specific questions they have, or to collaborate with another provider.
-Any visit, consultation or telephone call will be billed at an hourly rate, prorated to the duration of the meeting.
+Our style at Gold Speech, Inc. is very open and conducive to meeting the needs of the client and family.
+Members of our team have done classroom observations, consults with psychologists and teachers, and co-treatments with behaviorists and occupational therapists.
+Clients can arrange to use the session time as a consultation with their therapist to discuss specific questions they have, or to collaborate with another provider.
+In-person and virtual meetings of over 15 minutes are charged at $210/hour prorated to the duration of the meeting.